Dream of having the confidence to travel solo?

 24 hour tip

 There’s lots of canal cruises available in Amsterdam.
-I took Stromma’s because it was hop-on, hop-off, so if I wanted to get off and explore an attraction, I could.
+I took this one because it leaves three times an hour, and you can book your ticket in advance online here.
 The most convenient place to get on is at the top right outside Anne Frank House.
 I also suggest buying your ticket in advance online to save money and time.
 We need to maximize our 24 hours in Amsterdam!

 24 Hours in Amsterdam